|Values are valid only on day of printing.|

 Culture was previously considered to be the gold standard test for diagnosis of C trachomatis infection.(2) However, organisms are labile in vitro, and precise specimen collection, transportation, and processing conditions are required to maintain organism viability, which is necessary for successful culturing.
 In comparison, nucleic acid amplification testing (NAAT) provides superior sensitivity and specificity and is now the recommended method for diagnosis in most cases.(3-5) Immunoassays and nonamplification DNA tests are also available for C trachomatis detection, but these methods are significantly less sensitive and less specific than NAAT.(2)

 Improved screening rates and increased sensitivity of NAAT testing have resulted in an increased number of accurately diagnosed cases.(2) Early identification of infection enables sexual partners to seek testing and treatment as soon as possible and reduces the risk of disease spread.
 Prompt treatment reduces the risk of infertility in women.

 Detection of Chlamydia trachomatis

 A positive result indicates the presence of rRNA Chlamydia trachomatis.
-This assay does detect plasmid-free variants of Chlamydia trachomatis.
+This assay does detect plasmid-free variants of C trachomatis.

-A negative result indicates that rRNA for Chlamydia trachomatis was not detected in the specimen.
+A negative result indicates that rRNA for C trachomatis was not detected in the specimen.